 Disk optimizations

-Key insight: B-Trees are optimized for reads and in-place updates, making them ideal for OLTP workloads.
-PostgreSQL and MySQL InnoDB use B+ Tree for indexes.
+Key insight: B-trees work well for reads and in-place updates, which makes them a natural fit for OLTP workloads.
+PostgreSQL and MySQL InnoDB use B+ trees for indexes.

 Detailed analysis